axonops/async-python-cassandra/docs/streaming.md

 Without explicit cleanup, Python's garbage collector cannot break this cycle, causing both the result set and any data it holds to remain in memory indefinitely.

+> 📖 **Deep Dive**: For a comprehensive explanation of how context managers solve this problem and why they're guaranteed to work, see [Understanding Context Managers](context-managers-explained.md).

 ## Basic Usage

 ### Simple Row-by-Row Processing (WITH PROPER CLEANUP)